 Performance Orientation is one of the most insidious blocks against healthy creativity.
 If you can escape it, then you’ll not only have more fun; but you’ll also be way more effective in the spiritual warfare that God wants to wage through your creativity!

 I used to be extremely performance-oriented.
-As an example of how bad it was, let me tell you about when I used to work on a farm.
+I used to work on a farm.
 One day my boss sent me out into a horse pasture that needed to be used as a parking lot for a big event coming up.
 To make things clean for the visitors, all the manure had to be shoveled into wheelbarrows and hauled away.
 Nearly ten horses, a few donkeys, and a couple cows all shared this field, so there was plenty to shovel!

 Knowing that my boss really liked speedy work, I zipped through the first quarter-acre.
 Seeing his truck rolling toward me, I was rather pleased with myself and couldn’t wait to hear his words of affirmation.

 Instead, he said this: “You’re going too fast–there’s no way you could have caught everything!
 Go back and do a better job.”

 It was a big blow to my ego, but I wanted to perform well to please my boss.
 So naturally, I hurried back to the beginning and cleaned up what little I missed.

 By the time I got half-way through the pasture, it was nearing my time to go home for the day.
 I had gotten my scooping down to a science!
 Not a bit of manure was left, and I was once again rather pleased with myself.
 One wheel barrow after the next had been hauled off to a pile at the end of the pasture.
 Once again I saw my boss rolling up in his truck.
 I got excited–rather proud of myself for my excellence.